In dem wogenden Schwall,

 4. to keep your mouth shut about any adverse working conditions that interfere with 1-3.

 It’s basically impossible to meet all these requirements equally all the time.
-Despite the public perception of artists as temperamental, fragile creatures, most of us are actually pretty level-headed, thick-skinned people, because we have to be; the music industry, like all of society, favors strength over vulnerability, and the job is tough.
+Despite the public perception of artists as temperamental, fragile creatures, most of us are actually pretty level-headed, thick-skinned people, because we have to be.
+The music industry, like all of society, favors strength over vulnerability, and the job is tough.
 But although it’s terribly taboo to talk about it or admit weakness, we all struggle with these paradoxical boundaries sometimes.
 We all get confused and mixed up.
 I’ve thought a lot about that.
 I’ve wished it were more acceptable to talk about the uncertain, raw moments when art and life overlap in uncomfortable ways, because I think it could make the music industry more bearable and the art we make richer.

 Well.
 Right now, when all of it is temporarily gone, when actual life and death is on our minds, when we’re all groping outward through our devices for any semblance of the human connection we were taking for granted just a few weeks ago, it strikes me as such a privilege to have ever worried about showing vulnerability.
-What a colossal fucking privilege to have enjoyed close professional relationships, multiple languages of expression, collective experiences of beauty, and to have wondered how to cope with the emotional side-effects of engaging with and transmitting glorious art and stories to others.
-Maybe now is a good moment, when we’ve all got our guard down, to talk about some of these messy, dubious, porous moments of being a performer—to consider what art can give to us and what it can actually cost us, as humans.
+What a colossal privilege to have enjoyed close professional relationships, multiple languages of expression, collective experiences of beauty, and to have wondered how to cope with the emotional side-effects of engaging with and transmitting glorious art and stories to others.
+Maybe now is a good moment, when we’ve all got our guard down, to talk about some of these messy, dubious, porous moments of being a performer—to consider what art can give and what it can actually cost, in human terms.
 This is one of the caves I’m trying to dig into the future during this period of latency: a space to talk about connection and vulnerability.
 We all need that space right now.
 The business will need it urgently whenever we get back together in person, because it’s at the heart of what we do, and it should be at the heart of our discussions of how to rebuild the industry.

 Here, I’ll start.
 I’ll tell you about two particularly vulnerable professional experiences I’ve had, reflecting on what they gave and what they took away.